Christophe Dupouey

 Christophe Dupouey (8 August 1968 – 4 February 2009) was a French mountain biker.
 In 1996 he won the gold medal in the men's cross country section of the UCI Mountain Bike World Cup.
 In 1998 he won the gold medal in the same section of the UCI Mountain Bike & Trials World Championships.
-Dupouey also competed in the 1996 and 2000 Olympic Games, placing 4th in Atlanta.
+Dupouey also competed in the 1996 and 2000 Summer Olympics, placing 4th in 1996.

 In 2006 he was given a suspended three-month prison sentence for participating in a trafficking network for "pot belge", a mix of cocaine, caffeine, pain killers, sometimes amphetamines and heroin.
 Dupouey committed suicide on 4 February 2009 at the age of 40.